-As our SDSS group galaxy sample is flux-limited, to provide a meaningful comparison of group optical luminosities, we limited the calculation to a subsample of galaxies having $M_{\rm r}<-19.5$.
+As our SDSS group galaxy sample is flux-limited, we limited the calculation to a subsample of galaxies with $M_{\rm r}<-19.5$ to provide a meaningful comparison of group optical luminosities.
 The choice of the threshold is to include low-mass groups, while still having enough survey volume where this calculation is complete.
-Using only $M_{\rm r}<-19.5$ galaxies provides a uniform definition of $L_{\rm r}$ without survey-specific redshift trend in the data.
+Using only $M_{\rm r}<-19.5$ galaxies offers a uniform definition of $L_{\rm r}$ without survey-specific redshift trend in the data.
 Following \citet{Zheng21}, we also require a minimum of five galaxies that fill the $M_{\rm r}<-19.5$ condition.
 An alternative way of introducing a redshift-dependent extrapolation of optical luminosity requires an understanding of how the extrapolation procedure influences the scatter.
 Hereinafter, for the computation of optical luminosity we will use the volume-limited subsample of galaxies.
 In contrast, we use all (magnitude-limited sample) galaxies in the computation of the velocity dispersion.
-The adopted calculation of the optical luminosity limits the study to $z<0.06$, which we select for the main analysis.
-Given the strong evolution of scatter of $L_X$ below $z<0.15$, found by \citet{Damsted23}, we provide a comparison to $0.06<z<0.15$ scaling relations in the Appendix.
+The adopted calculation of the optical luminosity limits the study to $z<0.06$, which we selected for the main analysis.
+Given the strong evolution of the scatter of $L_X$ below $z<0.15$, found by \citet{Damsted23}, we offer a comparison to the $0.06<z<0.15$ scaling relations in {Appendix \ref{Appendix A}}.